-- Make them an offer.
+- Use special offers.
 Offer a special introductory price or a two-for-one deal.
-Always check your margins and the duration of the offer before you announce a promotional price; do not leave yourself committed to a loss-maker.
+Always check your margins and be clear about the duration of the offer before you announce a promotional price; do not leave yourself committed to a loss-maker.

 - Stress the benefits.
 Create point-of-sale material that lists the benefits of the new offer.
 If applicable, put a sign up outside the premises, and update your website with a banner that promotes the new offer on the home page.